 17. Tannersville, NY

 Tannersville is a fun upstate town known as the ‘painted village in the sky,” surrounded by breathtaking views of the Catskill Mountains.
 The town is close to all the region’s winter outdoor activities, like the Mountain Trails Cross Country Ski Center.
+You’d like to spend one of your winter day trips from New York City here if you don’t mind a 7- or 8-hour drive each way.
 The downtown is what draws visitors, with painted brightly painted buildings lining the streets highlighting the fantastic local cuisine like Last Chance Cheese & Antique Cafe.

 - 1 hrs 30 minutes from NYC